R-udren/rovertAIChat/README.md

 - **Guest**: Can do nothing except discovering fancy home page
 - **User**: Has persistent chat history and personalized settings
-- **Admin**: Can upload and manage LLM models, configure system settings, and manage users
+- **Admin**: Can upload and manage LLM models, configure system settings, and manage users (first user is automatically created as admin)

 ## 🌟 Upcoming Features